George Feyer (pianist): Recordings

 From the early 1960s onwards Feyer recorded a series of albums [including a second live album] for Decca, who also reissued three of his VOX records.

 In 1969 Feyer recorded an LP for Kapp Records.
 Sometime after 1970 he recorded his third live album, At The Stanhope, which was available only from The Stanhope itself.
 Feyer's final three recordings were for Vanguard Records: The Essential George Gershwin (1974), The Essential Cole Porter (1976), and The Essential Jerome Kern (1978).
 These three double-albums are the only of Feyer's recordings subsequently to have been officially issued on CD.
 However the issue of the Jerome Kern CD is missing the six tracks from the original LP which had contained an integral cello part throughout.
 In addition, various other tracks on the original LP had contained briefer cello parts, and these sections of those tracks were also all cut from the CD issue.
 The cello player was Evangeline Benedetti, a cellist with the New York Philharmonic since 1967.
 She has said that she knows nothing about why her parts were comprehensively edited out of the CD issue of the recording.

 In literature

 The 10-inch release of Feyer's first record, Echoes of Paris, is mentioned in Chapter 5 of Ian Fleming's fourth James Bond novel, Diamonds Are Forever (published 1956).
-Tiffany calls it the “Best light record ever made.”
+The female character Tiffany Case calls it the “Best light record ever made.”